-- The ITC is a 30 percent tax credit for solar systems on residential (under Section 25D) and commercial (under Section 48) properties.
+- The ITC is a 30 percent tax credit for individuals installing solar systems on residential property (under Section 25D of the tax code).

-- The existence of the ITC through 2021 provides market certainty for companies to develop long-term investments that drive competition and technological innovation, which in turn, lowers costs for consumers.
+- The 2022 extension of the ITC has provided market certainty for companies to develop long-term investments that drive competition and technological innovation, which in turn lowers energy costs for consumers.

-The Investment Tax Credit (ITC) is currently a 30 percent federal tax credit claimed against the tax liability of residential (Section 25D) and commercial and utility (Section 48) investors in solar energy property.
+The Investment Tax Credit (ITC) is currently a 30 percent federal tax credit claimed against the tax liability of residential (under Section 25D) and commercial and utility (under Section 48) investors in solar energy property.
 The Section 25D residential ITC allows the homeowner to apply the credit to his/her personal income taxes.
-This credit is used when homeowners purchase solar systems outright and have them installed on their homes.
+This credit is used when homeowners purchase solar systems and have them installed on their homes.
 In the case of the Section 48 credit, the business that installs, develops and/or finances the project claims the credit.

-A tax credit is a dollar-for-dollar reduction in the income taxes that a person or company claiming the credit would otherwise pay the federal government.
+A tax credit is a dollar-for-dollar reduction in the income taxes that a person or company would otherwise pay the federal government.
 The ITC is based on the amount of investment in solar property.
-Both the residential and commercial ITC are equal to 30 percent of the basis that is invested in eligible property which have commence construction through 2019.
-The ITC then steps down to 26 percent in 2020 and 22 percent in 2021.
-After 2021, the residential credit will drop to zero while the commercial and utility credit will drop to a permanent 10 percent
+Under current law, the ITC will continue according to the following schedule: